Choose to make excuses or choose to take action. One leads to satisfaction and liberty. The other leads to disappointment and regret. -Anonymous

 Traveling by motorcycle in Mexico is the single best way to prepare to ride anywhere in the world.

 Is Mexico for everyone?
-The answer is, “No.” If one is intolerant, smug, feels superior, or obsesses over politics or the news, that person should stay right at home, alone.
-These are all indicators of a closed mind and an unwillingness to be objective.
+The answer is, “No.” If one is intolerant, smug, feels superior, or obsesses over politics or the news, that person should stay at home.

 Instead, let’s talk about all the reasons why one SHOULD ride their motorcycle to Mexico.
 In particular, why you should go to the XXIII International Convention happening in Chihuahua, October 2-6, 2019.